switch2osm/switch2osm/docs/en/find-out-more.md

 Comments or suggestions?
 Please make contact via IRC at the first instance.

-If you want to get in touch with the local community: contact [forum](https://community.openstreetmap.org/){: target=_blank} or other Communication channels.
+If you would like to contact the local community, please get in touch to them via the [forum](https://community.openstreetmap.org/){: target=_blank} or other communication channel.